Gtajisan/web-editor/CONTRIBUTING.md

-# Contributing to Anbu AI
+# Contributing to FRN AI

-First off, thank you for considering contributing to Anbu AI!
-It's people like you that make Anbu AI such a great tool.
+First off, thank you for considering contributing to FRN AI!
+It's people like you that make FRN AI such a great tool.

 ## Code of Conduct